ni/nimble/packages/nimble-components/src/table/specs/table-column-width-hld.md

 -   The values supplied to the `currentFractionalWidth` property have the same meaning as the values supplied with the [`fr` unit](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout/Basic_Concepts_of_Grid_Layout#the_fr_unit) for the CSS `grid-template-columns` property.
 -   The values supplied to the `currentPixelWidth` property are meant to be pixel-based values.
 -   The table will use `currentPixelWidth` over `currentFractionalWidth` when both are set.

-#### `columnMinWidth` behavior

-Open Question: Is there a minimum width considered too small?
-If a plugin is allowed to provide a mimimum width smaller than the default, how should the various components within the header behave?
-If a plugin attempts to set a minimum width to an unsupported value, what is the appropriate response (i.e. should we simply update the `TableValidity` state?)?

 #### **Mixin Example**